updated on:

 Testing

-A variety of testing methods, like A/B testing, benchmarking, and others, allow designers to validate the efficiency of their design decisions, check the product’s usability, see how users interact with a product and reveal places of friction that need improvements.
+A variety of testing methods, like A/B testing, benchmarking, and others, allow designers to validate the effectiveness of their design decisions, check the product's usability, see how users interact with a product, and reveal places of friction that need improvements.
+Testing also shows whether a product is actually usable, not just visually polished.

-Ask a candidate to tell you a case from their experience when they had to test their ideas and how they dealt with it.
+Ask a candidate to tell you about a case from their experience when they had to test their ideas, how they dealt with it, how they did a review of the results, and how they used those findings to improve the outcome.

 Ask designers to walk you through the breakdown of an existing user interface and explain how they may enhance it.
 Additionally, you can ask if a designer has experience working with design systems.